redcurry/LearningUnity/README.md

   * On some models, the shadow of an object may have holes
   * These can be fixed by playing with the Normal Bias and Bias settings
   * Try lowering the Normal Bias first, then play with Bias
+    * Normal Bias may be down to 0
+    * Bias of 0.05 works well

 ### Point Light